This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 The common seal of the company shall be only used with the authority of the directors or of a committee of the directors authorised by the directors in that behalf, and every instrument in which the seal is affixed shall be signed by a director and countersigned by the secretary or second director.

-The Statutory/ Register Book shall be kept at the registered office or any such other place as the directors may approved under the Section 159(1), Companies Act, 1965.
-However, Statutory/ Register Book and common seal are normally kept at the registered office of the Company (Company Secretary’s office).
+The Statutory/ Register Book shall be kept at the registered office or any such other place as the directors may approved under Section 159(1), Companies Act, 1965.
+However, (Company Secretary’s office).

 The Company number means:-

-1. In relation to a company, the number allocated to it by SSM on its Incorporation;
+1. In relation to a company, the number allocated to it by SSM upon its Incorporation.

 2. In relation to a foreign company, the number allocated to it by the CCM on its registration; and

-• In relation to a proposed company, the reference number allocated to when a proposed name is approved by SSM.
+• For a proposed company, the reference number is allocated when the proposed name is approved by SSM.

 Upon incorporation of a Company, the company number and the name of company must appear on the seal and all business letters, statements of account, invoices, official notices, publications, bill of exchange, cheques or letters of credit of or purporting to be issued or signed by or on behalf of the company under the Section 121(1) of the Companies Act, 1965.

 A company shall as from the day on which it begin to carry on business or as from the fourteenth day after the date of its incorporation, whichever is the earlier, have a registered office within Malaysia to which all communications and notices may be addressed and which shall be open and accessible to public pursuant to Section 119(1) of the Companies Act, 1965.
-Generally, most of the Companies (Sdn Bhd) are using their company secretary office as the registered address.
+Generally, most Companies (Sdn Bhd) use their company secretary’s office as their registered address.

-Whereas the Business Address is a place for conduct the business activities at any place in Malaysia, be at your home, shop, factory or even you don’t need to have business address as this is not required by SSM at the time of Company registration.
+Whereas the Business Address is a place for conducting business activities in any part of Malaysia, be it your home, shop, factory, or even if you don’t need a business address, as this is not required by SSM at the time of Company registration.

-The use of 3E’s office premise as your company’s Registered Address is free when you engage us on Incorporation Services or Secretarial Services.
-Please note that the registered address is merely for fulfilment of statutory requirements under the Companies Act.
-3E also offers cost effective and reliable Virtual Office Solutions.
+The use of 3E’s office premises as your company’s Registered Address is free when you engage us on Incorporation Services or Secretarial Services.
+Please note that the registered address is merely for the fulfilment of statutory requirements under the Companies Act.
+3E also offers costeffective and reliable Virtual Office Solutions.

-Every company must have appoint an auditor or auditors and the person so appointed must be an “approved company auditor” under the Companies Act, 1965 and must not otherwise be closely associated with the company.
-An auditor is a person who principal task is to examine the financial statements and record of the undertaking and report whether in his opinion they properly reflect the activities of the undertaking during the period under review and of its assets and liabilities at the end of that period.
+Every company must appoint an auditor or auditors, and the person or persons so appointed must be an “approved company audit or” under the Companies Act, 1965, and must not otherwise be closely associated with the company.
+An auditor is a person who principal task is to examine the financial statements and records of the undertaking and report whether, in his opinion they properly reflect the activities of the undertaking during the period under review and of its assets and liabilities at the end of that period.

 The directors of a company are obliged at any time after a company is incorporated but before the holding of the First Annual General Meeting (“AGM”) of the Company at which accounts are laid to appoint a person or persons to be the auditor or auditors of the Company.
 If the directors fail to make any appointment prior to First AGM, the company may make such an appointment at a general meeting.
 The auditor or auditors so appoint will hold the office until the conclusion of the First AGM.